major macro economic indicators

 - Low public and external debt

-- Political stability and level of governance put the country in the top tier of sub-Saharan African countries in international business environment rankings
+- Political stability and the level of governance place the country among the top performers in sub-Saharan Africa in international business environment rankings

-- Member of the Southern Africa Customs Union (SACU)
+- Member of the Southern African Customs Union (SACU)

-- Dependent on the diamond sector (more than 90% of exports)
+- Dependence on the diamond sector (over 90% of exports)

-- Inequality and high unemployment.
-Poverty stuck at a relatively high level
+- High inequality and unemployment, poverty maintained at a relatively high level

 - Lack of skilled labour, small domestic market